icebert04/Ethuan/README.md

 ![Seller](/images/Ethuan%20Seller.png)

-etc...
+and etc...

 Notice that the wallet connected for the two accounts are different
 ___
 # Dependencies

-This dApp was built using
+This dApp was built using...

 ## Front end